 In the VMs-S214 window, right-click the empty space and click New, Folder.
 Name the folder "YOUR NAME VMs" replacing YOUR NAME with your own name.

-Log in as Administrator with a password of P@ssw0rd
+Log in to Kali with the username root and a password of toor

-You should see the Windows Server 2008 desktop as shown below:
+You should see the Kali Linux desktop as shown below:

 In the "Virtual Machine Settings" box, on the left side, click "Network Adapter".

-On the right side, click "Bridged: Connect directly to the physical network", as shown below.
+On the right side, click "Bridged: Connect directly to the physical network".
 Click OK.

 Click the taskbar at the bottom of your host Windows 7 desktop, to make the host machine listen to the keyboard, instead of the virtual machine.